Skip to main content

 • Certificate (Base64)

-8. We will set your Sana app with this configuration.
+10. We will then set your Sana app with this configuration.
 Once this is done, you can test the setup using the Test single sign-on through your Identity Provider:

 Troubleshooting Common Issues